RichardLitt/low-resource-languages/README.md

   * [Toney](https://github.com/langtech/toney) Tone Classification Software
   * [tweet2learn](https://github.com/kscanne/tweet2learn) An app to make it easier to use your native language on Twitter
   * [Unicodify](http://www.lancaster.ac.uk/staff/hardiea/unicodify.htm) Unicodify is a suite of programs for converting text in a variety of 8-bit encodings to Unicode (using the UTF-16 encoding).
 Unicodify was particularly designed to handle HTML-based text using non-ISCII 8-bit fonts to render South Asian scripts.
 However, elements of the suite can map other types of non-ASCII 8-bit encodings, such as Latin-2, ISCII and PASCII.
+  * [WordBoundary](https://github.com/eddersko/WordBoundary) An experiment in the detection and segmentation of word boundaries
   * [WSI4URLang](https://github.com/mohammadnasiruddin/WSI4URLang) Word Sense Induction (WSI) for Under-resourced Languages (URLang) http://www.mohammadnasiruddin.eu/under-resourced-language-urlang.html
   * [XLTK](https://github.com/alvations/XLTK) eXtensible Language ToolKit
   * [XTrans](https://www.ldc.upenn.edu/language-resources/tools/xtrans) Trans is a next generation multi-platform, multilingual, multi-channel transcription tool that supports manual transcription and annotation of audio recordings.
 The XTrans toolkit provides new and efficient solutions to common transcription challenges and addresses critical gaps in existing tools.Designed with input from experienced human transcribers working with real world data, XTrans provides a flexible and intuitive graphical user interface for a multitude of speech annotation tasks including (virtual) segmentation of audio into smaller units like turns and sentences; speaker identification; orthographic transcription in any language; and labeling of structural elements of the transcript like topics.